MatthieuDartiailh/bytecode/README.rst

 * Version 0.2

+  - Add bytecode.peephole_opt: a peephole optimizer, code based on peephole optimizer of CPython 3.6 which is implemented in C
   - Add copy() methods
   - Fix ConcreteBytecode for code with no constant (empty list of constants)
   - Fix argnames in ConcreteBytecode.to_bytecode(): use CO_VARARGS and